Resources » PDF Basics » How to Edit a PDF Online

 Editing Text of a PDF

-If you want to edit the text of a PDF, you can easily do this in PDF.live’s editor tool.
+If you want to edit the text of a PDF, you can easily do this in PDF.Live’s editor tool.
 Drag and drop your PDF into the tool and click Edit PDF to open the PDF in the editor.

-Note: When editing text in a PDF, the formatting may be lost.
-If you need to make more extensive edits, like adding additional paragraphs or sections, you should consider opening the PDF in a document editor (convert from PDF to Word, for example) and re-making the document entirely.
-Then, you can convert it from Word back to a PDF
+You might also consider opening the PDF in a document editor (convert from PDF to Word, for example) and re-making the document entirely.
+Then, you can convert it from Word back to a PDF.

 Tips for inserting text in a PDF